 TGbf Editor: Please modify the following paragraph and the Figure 9-110b as bellow.

 The Updated TX Beam List subfield contains a list of transmit beam indices.
 The beam indices represent indices in the Beam Descriptors list sent within the DMG Sensing Beam Descriptor element (see 9.4.2.323 (DMG Sensing Beam Descriptor element)) with the TX Flag field set to 1.
 The Updated TX Beam List subfield is defined in Figure 9-110b (Updated TX Beam List subfield format).
-If the Number Beam Indices subfield equals to zero, none of the Beam Index subfield are present.
+If the Number Beam Indices subfield equals to zero, none of the Beam Index subfield are present. (#1357) The Padding field length is set to make the length of the TDD Beamforming Information field an integer number of octets. (#1318) The Updated TX Beam List subfield sent to different STAs in an instance shall have the same length by adjusting the length of the Padding field.

 Figure 9-110b—Updated TX Beam List subfield format